acarrizosa/Uset/README.md

 # uset

+A simple function to extract the uncovered set, median lines and yolk from a set of two-dimensional ideal points.

 ## How to install

 In order to install the latest version of the `uset` package first you have to install the remotes